fighting45/STYXY-smart-contracts-Ethereum/README.md

 ### 1. **contracts**

-This folder contains ERC-20, testERC-20 and staking contracts which inherit from OpenZeppelin’s `ERC20` contract.
+This folder contains ERC-20, testERC-20, staking and vesting contracts which inherit from OpenZeppelin’s `ERC20` contract.

 ### 2. **deploy.js**: Deployment Script